XenonPPG/Unlockables_Controller/README.md

 This script allows you to easily create unlockable items for your mod.
 It offers real-time, fast catalog updates.
 Locked items are displayed with a lock icon, and their descriptions inform users how to unlock them.

+Check few sprites that I left in the repository :)

 ## Features
 - **Real-time updates**: Changes to the catalog are applied instantly.
 - **User-friendly interface**: Locked items have clear indicators and guidance on unlocking.